Share this page:

 It’s when we come to the financing of coal power plants that we see the most troubling gaps in UK banks’ efforts to – as they shout about regularly – contribute to global action on climate change.
 Again, we have seen significant movement from 11 European and US banks which have now declared an end to project financing for all new coal plant projects around the world.
 Yet none of the UK banks have matched this, opting instead for partial exclusions.

 This allows the UK banks to continue actively supporting coal power expansion in developing countries.
-For example, HSBC and Standard Chartered are both involved in proposed Vietnamese coal plants which may advance later this year, including the 1200 megawatt Nam Dinh 1 coal plant project, which may be signed off for financing by Standard Chartered and others in the next few weeks.
+For example, HSBC and Standard Chartered are both involved in proposed Vietnamese coal plants which may advance later this year, including the Nam Dinh 1 coal plant project, which may be signed off for financing by Standard Chartered and others in the next few weeks, or the Vinh Tan 3 coal plant project later this year.
 And determination to reduce exposure to coal power companies is also sorely lacking – only RBS has committed to reduce its lending to thermal coal players year-on-year.